tak-bro/aicommit2/README.md

 ### **Appended Text**

-Please note that the following text will **always** be appended to the end of your custom prompt:
+Please note that the following text will **ALWAYS** be appended to the end of your custom prompt:

 ```
-Provide your response as a JSON array containing exactly 1 object, each with the following keys:
+Lastly, Provide your response as a JSON array containing exactly 1 object, each with the following keys:
 - "subject": The main commit message using the conventional style.
 It should be a concise summary of the changes.
 - "body": An optional detailed explanation of the changes.
 If not needed, use an empty string.
 - "footer": An optional footer for metadata like BREAKING CHANGES.
 If not needed, use an empty string.